-Another lovely village in Val di Sole is Ossana, which used to be the political, administrative and clerical center of the higher Val di Sole.
-The village, which is really tiny, is dominated by the beautiful San Michele castle, built in 1191, which is a pleasant place to visit and from which there are beautiful views of the rest of the village and the valley where it is set.
+This used to be the political, administrative and clerical center of the higher Val di Sole.
+The village, which is really tiny, is dominated by the beautiful San Michele castle, built in 1191 and from which there are beautiful views of the rest of the village and the valley.

-One of the most interesting places to visit in Val di Sole is Monclassico, known as the village of artistic sundials.
-Other than the ancient sundials built throughout history, there now are 50 sundials that have been created between 2002 and 2012 by local and international artists.
+Known as the village of artistic sundials, you’ll be able to see ancient sundials built throughout history, as well as 50 more created between 2002 and 2012 by local and international artists.

 Free guided tours of Monclassico are available but have to be booked at least a day in advance.
-A guided tour is a great way to get to know more about the history and culture of Val di Sole.
-Other than providing information on the region, the guide generally shows visitors how to read the time on sundials, something which isn’t nearly as straightforward as one would imagine.
-For example, did you know that other than the classic sundials, known as French, which simply indicate the time, there are others that indicate how many hours have passed since sunset (Italian kind) or since sunrise (Babylonian kind)?
+A guided tour is a great way to get to know more about the history and culture of Val di Sole and of the sundials.
+That’s how you’ll learn that other than the classic sundials, known as French and which simply indicate the time, there are others that indicate how many hours have passed since sunset (Italian kind) or since sunrise (Babylonian kind).

 Winter in Val di Sole means enjoying a fairytale landscape, especially when everything is covered in snow.
-One of the nicest places in Val di Sole is the area of Passo Stelvio and Val di Rabbi.
-Here, there are a multitude of hiking and walking trails which make it a fantastic place for nature lovers.
+One of the nicest places to visit is the Passo Stelvio and Val di Rabbi.
+You’ll find a multitude of hiking and walking trails.

-The area is a popular place thanks to a 100 meters long suspended bridge from where there are incredible views of the Rio Ragaiolo waterfall.
+The area is a popular place thanks to a 100 meters (328 feet) long suspended bridge from where there are incredible views of the Rio Ragaiolo waterfall.
 The bridge can be crossed throughout the year.
-It is a fairly popular place in the summer, and there often are lines to go across.
-The good news is that there hardly are any visitors in the winter months, so chances are that you’ll have the place all to yourself.
+It is a fairly popular place in the summer, with lines to go across, but there hardly are visitors in the winter months, so you’ll have the place to yourself.

 The bridge can be reached on an easy hike that departs from the parking lot of Terme di Rabbi.
 Follow the river and the trail that goes by Malga Fratte, and before the bridge go up the steep, zig zag trail.
 It shouldn’t take you more than 45 minutes to get all the way to the bridge.

-TIP: Although this is an easy walk, hiking boots are recommended.
-The trail is steep in parts, and especially with snow, it does get slippery.
+Although this is an easy walk, hiking boots are recommended.
+The trail is steep in parts and can get slippery.

 Another incredible scenic place in Val di Sole is Lago dei Caprioli (Roes Lake), in Fazzon.
 An easy walk around the lake offers incredible views of the surrounding mountains, and the reflection of their image on the clear waters of the lake makes it special.
-Hiking lovers will be happy to know that there are several good hiking trails in the area.
+There are several hiking trails in the area.

-Much like the rest of the region, Val di Sole makes it a point to use local products to prepare fantastic dishes that at the same time reflect local traditions and constant culinary innovation.
+Much like the rest of the region, Val di Sole makes it a point to use local products to prepare fantastic dishes that at the same time reflect local traditions and culinary innovation.
 There are many fantastic restaurants and mountain huts in the region where you can try the local specialties.
-Many of them also rent out rooms – continue reading to discover the best places to stay and eat in the region.

-Among the dishes you have to try in Val di Sole, there are the famous canederli – a sort of dumplings made with stale bread, speck, luganega sausage and casolet cheese, mixed with eggs, chives and milk.
-They are guaranteed to give you an energy boost to get on the slopes!
+Among the dishes you have to try there are the famous canederli – dumplings made with stale bread, speck, luganega sausage and casolet cheese, mixed with eggs, chives and milk.

-If you want to uncover some of the secrets of local cuisine, make sure to take a cooking class.
-The best place to do so is the lovely Agritur Solasna.
-This is located in the tiny San Giacomo di Caldes, in a traditional mountain house that dates back to the 13th century from where there are stunning views of Val di Sole below.
-Here, you can join a cooking class run by the lovely Nicoletta, who will help you prepare canederli and apple pie.
+To uncover the secrets of local cuisine, take a cooking class.
+The best place to do so is Agritur Solasna, located in the tiny San Giacomo di Caldes, in a traditional mountain house that dates back to the 13th century.
+Join a cooking class run by the lovely Nicoletta and learn how to make canederli and apple pie.
 At the end of the class, you will be invited to sit in the cozy restaurant and eat what you have cooked, as well as some other local specialties.

 There are two beautiful spas in Val di Sole: one is in Rabbi and the other one in Pejo.
 The latter is open throughout the year.
-Other than these, there is a multitude of wellness centers, usually associated with hotels, where you can enjoy a jacuzzi, a hamam or a sauna.
+Other than these, most hotels have wellness centers where you can enjoy a jacuzzi, a hammam or a sauna.

-TIP: The wellness center of Rifugio Orso Bruno is only available to guests spending the night at the rifugio.
+The wellness center of Rifugio Orso Bruno is only available to guests spending the night at the rifugio.
 If you love the idea of waking up directly on the slopes and relaxing right after skiing, this may well be the best place to stay in Val di Sole.
-Remember that the prices include breakfast and dinner, as well as access to the wellness center and a ski-pass.

-The best place to experience Christmas in Val di Sole is Ossana, where a Christmas market takes place every year with booths scattered around the village and even inside San Michele castle.
+The best place to experience Christmas in the region is Ossana, where a Christmas market takes place with booths scattered around the village and even inside San Michele castle.

 Planning Your Trip To Val di Sole